-"More than anything else the pipe line has contributed to the Standard Oil momopoly, and its supremacy must continue until its rival enjoys the same continue until its rival enjoys the same transportation facilities.
-The amended act to regulate commerce makes the existing pipe lines common carriers subject to the act, and the power to prescribe just and reasonable rates, re-gulations and practises, after compiaint and hearing, is conferred upon the commission.
+"More than anything else the pipe line has contributed to the Standard Oil monopoly, and its supremacy must continue until its rival enjoys the same transportation facilities.
+The amended act to regulate commerce makes the existing pipe lines common carriers subject to the act, and the power to prescribe just and reasonable rates, re-gulations and practises, after complaint and hearing, is conferred upon the commission.
 But the pipe line tariffs filed with the commission are alleged to be of no factual advantage to the in-dependent operators.
-The commission only can act upon these schedules aft-er the complaint has been made chal-lenging specific rates, regulations or practises.
-Some complaints are now pending.
-How far the amended aupractises, Some complaints are now pending.
-How far the amended au-thority will prove adequate to the cor-rection of such injustice as now exists in respect to this traffic remains to be
+The commission dependent operators.
+The commission only can act upon these schedules after er the complaint has been made chal-lenging specific rates, regulations or practises, Some complaints are now